Composite bow: Chinese bows

+Some of the oldest possible composite bows found in China are from tombs in Shandong and Hunan provinces, dated to 670-570 BCE.
+Although results were inconclusive, these bows may have contained horn belly plates and sinew.
+One bow had a variable cross section, with some regions being ovoid, and others 'D-shaped'.
+The non-working siyahs had a circular cross section.
+The bow was reflexed and symmetrical, and its entire body was covered in black lacquer.
+Bows of this type averaged around 1.15m or 44 inches in length.
+According to Shelby, bows of this type were used during the warring states period and in the rituals of Confucius.
+They were 'home-grown' bows indigenous to the Chinese ethnic group.
+This variant of bow is found at Yanghai cemetery, among many 'Scythian-style' bows.

+Some of the Scythian-style bows found at Yanghai cemetery are lacquered like the ancient Chinese bows.
+Adam Karpowicz has suggested that some of the 'Scythian-style' bows at Yanghai may have been manufactured by Chinese craftsmen, or at least lacquered by Chinese artisans, who sold them to Indo-European-speaking customers.

 For millennia, archery has played a pivotal role in Chinese history.
 Because the cultures associated with Chinese society spanned a wide geography and time range, the techniques and equipment associated with Chinese archery are diverse.
 Historical sources and archaeological evidence suggest that a variety of bow designs existed throughout Chinese history.
 For much of the 20th century, only a few Chinese traditional bow and arrow-making workshops were active.
 However, in the beginning of the 21st century, there has been a revival in interest among craftsmen looking to construct bows and arrows in the traditional Chinese style.

-Mongol bow
+Mongolian bows

 The Mongolian tradition of archery is attested by an inscription on a stone stele that was found near Nerchinsk in Siberia: "While Genghis Khan was holding an assembly of Mongolian dignitaries, after his conquest of Sartaul (Khwarezm), Yesüngge (the son of Genghis Khan's younger brother) shot a target at 335 alds (536 m)".
 The Mongol bowmaking tradition was lost under the Qing, who heavily restricted archery practice; only practice with blunt arrows at shorted distances was allowed while most other forms of practice, including mounted archery; was forbidden.
 The present bowmaking tradition emerged after independence in 1921 and is based on Manchu types of bow.
 Mounted archery had fallen into disuse and has been revived only in the 21st century.

 Archery with composite bows is part of the annual festival of the three virile sports (wrestling, horseriding, archery), called "Naadam".

-Hungarian bow
+Hungarian bows

-The Hungarian bow is a fairly long, approximately symmetrical composite reflex bow with bone stiffeners.
-Its shape is known from two graves in which the position of the bone plates could be reconstructed.
+The Hungarian bow is a fairly long, approximately symmetrical composite reflex bow with antler stiffeners.
+Its shape is known from archaeological finds.
 Modern Hungarians have attempted to reconstruct the composite bows of their ancestors and have revived mounted archery as a competitive sport.

-Korean bow
+Korean bows

-A traditional Korean bow, or gakgung, is a small but very efficient horn-bamboo-sinew composite bow.
-Korean archers normally practice at a range of approximately 145 metres.
+A traditional Korean bow, or gakgung, is a small horn-bamboo-sinew composite bow.